insure logo

 Key Takeaways

-• Insurance companies have multiple ways to verify your smoking status, including medical exams, reviewing medical records, and checking third-party databases, making it difficult to successfully hide your habit.
+• Insurance companies have multiple ways to verify your smoking status, including medical exams, reviewing medical records, and checking third-party databases.

-• Lying about smoking can lead to serious consequences, such as policy cancellation, denied claims during the contestability period, and potential financial hardship for your beneficiaries.
+• Lying about smoking can lead to a canceled policy, denied claims, and financial trouble for your loved ones.

 • Honesty is the best approach when applying for life insurance — while smokers may face higher premiums, being truthful ensures your policy remains valid and your loved ones are fully protected.